uykusuz/media-nexus/README.md

 ### Architectural

-A requirement is always AWS, because the company's target prod environment is also on AWS.
+As a general nice to have requirement I set AWS, because the infrastructure of the people who gave me the task is also on AWS.
+And part of the task is "production-ready".

 #### Hexagonal Architecture